ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

     autia1716
     br   x17

-If instructions not encoded in the hint space can be used it is possible to combine the autia1716 and br x17 into a single instruction braa x17, x16
+If instructions not encoded in the hint space can be used, it is possible to combine the ``autia1716`` and ``br x17`` into a single instruction ``braa x17, x16``

 Recording a signed PLT GOT in the ELF file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The dynamic tag ``DT_AARCH64_PAC_PLT`` must be set if the PLT GOT is signed.
-When this dynamic tag is present a dynamic loader must sign the result of a ``R_AARCH64_JUMP_SLOT`` using the signing schema above.
+When this dynamic tag is present, a dynamic loader must sign the result of a ``R_AARCH64_JUMP_SLOT`` using the signing schema above.
 PAUTHELF64 does not define an additional ``R_AARCH64_AUTH_JUMP_SLOT`` relocation as the static linker will only